Covid 19 coronavirus: Alert level 2 at a glance - all you need to know

 Exercise, sport and recreation

-• Kiwis will be able to resume walking, biking and hunting on public conservation land.
+• Under alert level 2 Kiwis will be able to resume walking, biking and hunting on public conservation land.
 Public swimming pools and gyms will reopen with restrictions.
 Boating and motorised watersports will resume.

 • Sport activities (including those that involve close contact) are allowed but only if good contact registers are maintained, the conditions on gatherings are observed and - where practical – physical distancing is used.
 No one should train or play if they have symptoms of Covid-19.